 Being as it was around lunchtime, we stopped in at the UM cafeteria for some grub.
 The food they served was varied, but we only ordered one thing: the impossibly cheap and incredibly delicious daily special — spaghetti!
 In fact, it was so good (and so cheap) that I ordered it twice.

 We ate near a group of students, who were delighted to see some tourists at their school.
 One of the students decided that it would be fun to call me “Daddy” whenever she saw me.
 “Daddy,” she would cry, “take me home with you!”
-I told her that my wife might not approve (gesturing to Amelia), and she commented that we could all go together.
-I politely declined, but the damage was done; Amelia continues to mimic her appeal to this day, whenever she wants to make me feel deeply, profoundly uncomfortable.
+I told her that my wife might not approve (gesturing to The Missus), and she commented that we could all go together.
+I politely declined, but the damage was done; The Missus continues to mimic her appeal to this day, whenever she wants to make me feel deeply, profoundly uncomfortable.
 (Our marriage is a lot healthier than it sounds.)

 Differences in scale, student culture, and cosmetics aside, UM is plainly a real university with a clear vision.
 Instead of unrealistically trying to do everything in its limited space, it targets specific programs (mostly accounting, law, and computer science) and it seems to operate more-or-less as one would expect.
 After obtaining visitors’ passes, we toured the registrar’s office (packed with students), the library (much less packed), and various classrooms.